 Data deduplication is supported on volumes that have cloud tiering enabled beginning with Windows Server 2016.
-For more details, please see Planning for an Azure File Sync deployment.
+For details, see Planning for an Azure File Sync deployment.

 Cloud tiering heatmap

-Azure File Sync monitors file access (read and write operations) over time and, based on how frequent and recent access is, assigns a heat score to every file.
+Azure File Sync monitors file access (read and write operations) over time and assigns a heat score to every file based on how recently and frequently the file is accessed.
 It uses these scores to build a "heatmap" of your namespace on each server endpoint.
 This heatmap is a list of all syncing files in a location with cloud tiering enabled, ordered by their heat score.
 Frequently accessed files that were recently opened are considered hot, while files that were barely touched and haven't been accessed for some time are considered cool.

 Typically, last access time is tracked and available.
-However, when a new server endpoint is created, with cloud tiering enabled, not enough time has passed to observe file access.
-If there is no valid last access time, the last modified time is used instead, to evaluate the relative position in the heatmap.
+However, when a new server endpoint is created with cloud tiering enabled, not enough time has passed to observe file access.
+If there's no valid last access time, the last modified time is used instead, to evaluate the relative position in the heatmap.

 Cloud tiering does not depend on the NTFS feature for tracking last access time.
-This NTFS feature is off by default and due to performance considerations, we do not recommend that you manually enable this feature.
+This NTFS feature is off by default and due to performance considerations, we don't recommend that you manually enable this feature.
 Cloud tiering tracks last access time separately.

 When a file is created or modified, you can proactively recall a file to servers that you specify.
 Proactive recall makes the new or modified file readily available for consumption in each specified server.

-For example, a globally distributed company has branch offices in the US and in India.
-In the morning (US time), information workers create a new folder and new files for a brand new project and work all day on it.
+For example, a globally distributed company has branch offices in the US and India.
+In the morning in the US, information workers create a new folder and files for a brand new project, and work all day on it.
 Azure File Sync will sync folder and files to the Azure file share (cloud endpoint).
-Information workers in India will continue working on the project in their timezone.
-When they arrive in the morning, the local Azure File Sync enabled server in India needs to have these new files available locally, such that the India team can efficiently work off of a local cache.
-Enabling this mode prevents the initial file access to be slower because of on-demand recall and enables the server to proactively recall the files as soon as they were changed or created in the Azure file share.
+Information workers in India will continue working on the project in their time zone.
+When they arrive in the morning, the local Azure File Sync enabled server in India needs to have these new files available locally so the India team can efficiently work off of a local cache.
+Enabling this mode tells the server to proactively recall the files as soon as they're changed or created in the Azure file share, improving file access times.

-Enabling proactive recalling may also result in increased bandwidth usage on the server and may cause other relatively new content on the local server to be aggressively tiered due to the increase in files being recalled.
-In turn, tiering too soon may lead to more recalls if the files being tiered are considered hot by servers.
+Enabling proactive recalling might also result in increased bandwidth usage on the server and could cause other relatively new content on the local server to be aggressively tiered due to the increase in files being recalled.
+In turn, tiering too soon might lead to more recalls if the files being tiered are considered hot by servers.